Jan

 What the Bible says about crossdressing

 One of many misconceptions about crossdressing is that the Bible says it is sinful and wrong.
-This is not true, but there is a passage in the Bible that may be interpreted as such, depending on the translation.
+This is not true, but there is a passage in the Bible that is often misinterpreted as such, depending on the translation.

 It states in Deuteronomy 22:5, “A woman shall not wear a man’s garment, nor shall a man put on a woman’s cloak, for whoever does these things is an abomination to the LORD your God.” (quoted from the “English Standard Version” translation, see link) Taken in a literal sense, it seems pretty damning to crossdressing men… and all women.
 The intended meaning behind the words is debatable, and there is much debate about it.
 Perhaps taking a look at another Bible verse might help put things in perspective: